 3R’s – Just over the south side of Indian River Inlet is 3R’s Beach.
 3R’s is accessible directly from Route 1 on the north bound (ocean side) of the highway.
 3R’s has ample parking for those who do not have a Delware surf fishing vehicle tag.
 For those who do have a tag, access to the beach is directly through the parking lot.
 As always, remember to air your tires down.
 Once back in the parking lot, 3R’s offers several air stations to re-fill tires.
 Note that ALL air stations are FREE at Delaware drive on beach access areas.

 Faithful Steward Beach Crossing – Faithful Steward is the first beach access road north of the Indian River Inlet.
 This beach is named after the famed merchant ship of the same name.
 Bound for Philadelphia, this Irish merchant ship ran aground during a one hundred yards off the beach.
 She was carrying 249 passengers, imported wares from Great Britain and barrels of British coins.
 To this day it is common for coins to wash up on the beach after storms and heavy tides.
-Yes, the history of this stretch of beach is tragic but the fishing is anything but tragic.
+The area beach is known as coin beach.

 Conquest Road – Conquest Road access area is approximately 2.5 miles north of Indian River inlet.
 As with all the ocean side beaches in Delaware State Seashore Park, a surf vehicle permit is required to drive on the beach.
 The vehicle beach crossing is on the right side of the parking lot beyond the air station.